simonmichael/hledger_site/src/install.md

 This will build the hledger tools and install them in `~/.cabal/bin`.

-### Build in a source checkout
+#### Build in a source checkout

-If you'd like to build the [latest hledger source code](https://github.com/simonmichael/hledger/commits/master), get it with git:
+If you'd like to build the [latest hledger source code](https://github.com/simonmichael/hledger/commits/master), download that first with git:

     git clone https://github.com/simonmichael/hledger
     cd hledger
     git checkout 1.41   # optional: switch to release tag

-You can build and install this source with:
+Now you can build and install this source with:

     stack update
     stack install